bsobhani/SAPS/README.md

 * The following will add an echo to the audio every 500ms, with each echo having an amplitude of .8 of the previous echo:

   >./echo .8 500 < horn.wav > hornEcho.wav

+### atten

+Attenuate the amplitude of a signal.
+Specify the time constant in milliseconds.

+Examples:
+* The following will multiply the signal by exp(-1000*t/300):

+  >./atten 300 < horn.wav > hornAttenuated.wav

 ### info